 hi, i’m jill

-pretty bent things is my collection of thoughts on what it’s actually like living in a body that has never quite fit the mold.
+pretty bent things is my collection of thoughts on what it’s like living in a body that has never quite fit the mold.

 from dealing with ableism, unlearning shame, and finding a bit of self-love along the way.